The Lickerish Quartet

 The Lickerish Quartet is a 1970 drama film produced and directed by Radley Metzger.
 The film was written by Metzger and Michael DeForrest and styled by Enrico Sabbatini.
 This was the last softcore film directed by Metzger.
 It was critically acclaimed upon its release especially by Andy Warhol and Vincent Canby as being one of the first films with graphic sex to have Hollywood like production values.

-In their castle, a wealthy couple (Frank Wolff and Erika Remberg) watch a blue movie with their adult son, played by Paolo Turco.
-They decide to go into town and, at a local carnival, spot a woman (Silvana Venturelli) that looks just like one of the women in the movie and invite her over.
+In their castle, a wealthy couple (Frank Wolff and Erika Remberg) watch an erotic movie with their adult son, played by Paolo Turco.
+Later that evening, at a local carnival, they spot a woman (Silvana Venturelli) who appears to be one of the performers in the film, and decide to take her home with them.
+Although a subsequent viewing of the film calls the woman's identity into question, their house guest quickly succeeds in seducing the various members of the family, resulting in the revelation of certain facts, fears and desires.